tommyguo/blogg/README.md

 * cloud computing

 # Technologies
-Blogg is written in JavaScript on the front-end and back-end.
-It's a single page application that uses React on the front-end (and Webpack + Babel to prepare the React files).
+Blogg is a single page application that uses React on the front-end (and Webpack + Babel to prepare the React files).
 Front-end routing is handled with React Router while back-end routing for features such as HTTPS and API calls to the database are handled with Express.
 Blogg uses Sequelize as its ORM and PostgreSQL as its database.
 Blog posts are written in Markdown and converted to HTML using Remarkable.
 Authentication is done using Google Sign-In.

 ![](src/files/diagram.svg)